DeFiGeek-Community/yamawake/doc/en/GaugeControllerV1/index.md

 ## Overview

-A fork of Curve's [GaugeController](https://github.com/curvefi/curve-dao-contracts/blob/master/contracts/GaugeController.vy).
 Manages the weights for each Gauge.

-### Main Changes from the Curve Version

-- Retained only the minimal necessary functionalities and modified it to be upgradable using UUPSUpgradeable

 ## Parent class